 Some multilingual case investigation and contact tracing (CICT) staff have encountered unique challenges when using standard scripts for CICT, particularly when encountering situations with cases or contacts not covered by the script.
 These situations pose not only communication barriers but may be particularly difficult or stressful for CICT staff.

-COVID-19 has impacted and further disenfranchised many communities, including immigrants, migrants, the elderly, and others.
+COVID-19 continues to impact and further disenfranchise many communities, including immigrants, migrants, the elderly, and others.
 The needs of these communities are complex and solutions require many stakeholders and partners.